bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 When `cbf` is stored within the `*_asl.nii[.gz]`, its units need to be specified in the `*_asl.json` as well.
 Note that the raw images, including the `m0scan`, may also be used for quality control.
-See [Appendix XI - ASL](../99-appendices/11-arterial-spin-labeling.md#_aslcontexttsv-three-possible-cases) for examples of the three possible cases, in order of decreasing preference.
+See [Appendix XII - ASL](../99-appendices/12-arterial-spin-labeling.md#_aslcontexttsv-three-possible-cases) for examples of the three possible cases, in order of decreasing preference.

 ### Scaling
 The `*_asl.nii.gz` and `*_m0scan.nii.gz` should contain appropriately scaled data, and no additional scaling factors are allowed other than the scale slope in the respective